flute, piccolo & music theory teacher, Leeds

 The key to becoming proficient on the flute is regular practice, which can be more satisfying to do if a student is motivated by having a goal.
 For some students the goal is taking a graded examination (see Exam Info), whilst for others the goal may be achieving a standard whereby they are able to play regularly with other musicians.
 Andrew has helped numerous students to reach their goal, whether that is exam success or a more personal achievement, such as learning to play a favourite piece of music for a family wedding.

 One of Andrew's most recent students has progressed quickly since beginning lessons 9 months ago after learning the flute many years ago in Italy.

-Many of Andrew's students have said how much they have benefited from his teaching, as can be seen on the Testimonials page as well as the pages for Flute/Piccolo Lessons, Music Theory Lessons and Exam Info.
+Many of Andrew's students have said how much they have benefited from their lessons with him, as can be seen on the Testimonials page as well as the pages for Flute/Piccolo Lessons, Music Theory Lessons and Exam Info.
 The handmade embroidery shown opposite was a gift to Andrew from a pupil who wanted to show how much she appreciated his teaching.

 Most of Andrew's students are from Leeds and the surrounding areas such as Ilkley, but some are prepared to travel from much further afield.
 One student used to come from the East Yorkshire Wolds, a round trip of nearly 100 miles, and a current student travels from the North Yorkshire Dales, a round trip of about 60 miles.

-Andrew teaches students of all ages, from 7 year old children to adults who take up learning the flute later in life
+Andrew gives flute lessons to students of all ages, from 7 year old children to adults who take up learning the flute later in life

 Andrew encourages his students to join groups of other musicians once they are a suitable standard, usually around Grade 2 level.
 Playing with others offers the opportunity to play different repertoire and to develop new skills, as well as having the pleasure of making new friends.